Chapter 2

 \[ F(t, X) = \begin{bmatrix} f_1(t, x_1, x_2, \ldots, x_n) \\ f_2(t, x_1, x_2, \ldots, x_n) \\ \vdots \\ f_n(t, x_1, x_2, \ldots, x_n) \end{bmatrix}. \]

-A solution to this system is the system of equations \(X(t)\) such that \(X'(t) = F(t, X(t))\).
-If \(f_i\) does not depend on \(t\), then the system is called autonomous and we can drop the dependence on time, such that \(X' = F(X)\).
+A solution to this system would be \(X(t)\), such that \(X'(t) = F(t, X(t))\).
+If all the \(f_i\) inside \(F(t, X)\) do not depend on time, then the system is called autonomous and we can drop the dependence on time, such that \(X' = F(X)\).
 Otherwise, it is a non-autonomous system.
-Similar to the previous chapter, the equilibrium points for an autonomous system occur at \(X_0\), giving us \(F(X_0)=\mathbf{0}\).
+Similar to the previous chapter, the equilibrium points for an autonomous system occur at \(X_\ast\), giving us \(F(X_\ast)=\mathbf{0}\).

 Second Order Differential Equations